-Burlington Township Police Department Celebrates Its 60th Anniversary
+Burlington Township Police Department

 Burlington Township Police Department has always had a close relationship with the community it serves.
 In December of 1941, with the advent of Pearl Harbor, local defense councils were being established nationwide and tasked with defending the hometowns.
 Burlington Township was no exception; concerned community residents volunteered to join the Civil Defense Police.
 When World War II ended, the Civil Defense Police was no longer required, but the Township elected officials were pleased with the service they rendered.
 So on January 3, 1946, the Burlington Township Special Police and Police Reserves were established.
 Mr. Hugh Frost, Chairman of the Township Committee, was appointed as honorary Chief of Police for the Township.